Akron Children's Logo

 The Healing Process

 It took your body months to prepare to give birth, and it takes time to recover.
-If you've had a cesarean section (C-section), it can take even longer because surgery requires a longer healing time.
+If you had a C-section, it can take even longer because surgery requires a longer healing time.
 If unexpected, it may have also raised emotional issues.

 Birth Control

 You can become pregnant again before your first postpartum period.
-Even though this is less likely if you are exclusively breastfeeding (day and night, no solids, no bottles, at least 8 times a day, never going more than 4 hours during the day or 6 hours at night without feeding), have not had a period, and your baby is younger than 6 months old, it is still possible.
+Even though this is less likely if you are exclusively breastfeeding, have not had a period, and your baby is younger than 6 months old, it is still possible.

 If you want to protect against pregnancy, discuss your options with your doctor.
 This may include barrier methods (like condoms or diaphragms), an IUD, pills, a patch, an implantable device, or shots.